After doing away with its estate tax, Hawaii brought back the tax, and it now applies to estates that have a total value of more than $5.34 million.

 Will Your Estate Have to File a Return?

-It’s impossible to know what the tax law will be years from now, but for deaths in 2013, a Hawaii estate tax report must be filed if the gross estate of a Hawaii resident had a value of more than $5.25 million.
+For deaths in 2014, a Hawaii estate tax report must be filed if the gross estate of a Hawaii resident had a value of more than $5.34 million.
 This exempt amount is the same as the amount that is exempt from federal estate tax.

 Even if a return is required, however, it doesn’t mean the estate will owe Hawaii tax.
 Some expenses can be subtracted from the gross estate, and some property—most important, property left to the surviving spouse—is not subject to tax.